incoming-inc/ios-template-app/custom-notification-ui.md

 __Note__: the Notification Content Extenstion UI is entirely implemented in the supplied framework and bundle.
 However, the target must contain at least one compilable source file so that the framework can be linked against something.

-### Configure the Incoming Push Notification SDK
+### Configure the Sourse Push Notification SDK

-This step ensures that the Incoming PVN SDK uses the right app group.
+This step ensures that the Sourse PVN SDK uses the right app group.
 Download the [incoming-notification-ui.plist](./incoming-notification-ui.plist) configuration file and add it to your project, by dragging it onto your newly created notification UI target in XCode.
 Make sure to check "copy files if needed", it needs to be be added to the notification UI bundle.

 Edit the _incoming-notification--ui.plist_ file, and add this entries: